 I’ve never been so lucky as to have such incredible soil as I have in my new garden.
 My soil back in Essex was passable, but I had to work hard at regularly improving the clay and adding extra nutrients.
 And it was bloody hard work to dig.
-The soil here is incredibly light and crumbly, and my back is going to be thankful of that when I’m turning the loam in the middle of winter.
+The soil here is incredibly light and crumbly, and my back is going to be thankful for that when I’m turning the loam in the middle of winter.

 Going to enjoy working with this soil. 🙂 pic.twitter.com/gpNt5o51lt